MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### 3.1 One-off payments types

-One-off payments in Subscriptions are used in 3 different ways:
+One-off payments in Subscriptions were used in 3 different ways:
 * Create a new Agreement with an initial One-Off Payment. ✅ Will continue.
 * Customer can initiate and request arbitrary One-Off Payment payments on their existing Agreement. ❌ Will be terminated.
 * Merchants can send One-Off payment, which MobilePay will attempt to automatically reserve, without user’s confirmation. ✅ Will continue.

-We reevaluated all our product packages, and usage of this feature and we decided, that from Nordic Wallet Launch, flow 2 will be moved from Subscriptions (Recurring) product to another Vipps MobilePay product - ePayment! 🍀 We are planning to keep flows 1 and 3 in the Subscriptions product and also in the Recurring product.
-Basically, all payments which are merchant initiated (MIT) and do not require Strong Customer Authentication (SCA) stay in Subscriptions and also Recurring.
+We reevaluated all our product packages, that from Nordic Wallet Launch, flow 2 will be moved from Subscriptions (Recurring) product to another Vipps MobilePay product - ePayment! 🍀 Basically, all payments which are merchant initiated (MIT) and do not require Strong Customer Authentication (SCA) stay in Subscriptions and also Recurring.
 All payments where SCA is needed will be in ePayment product.

 :star: **Recommendation:** If you want to continue charging your customers with payments where SCA is needed, please reintegrate these types of payments to Vipps MobilePay ePayment.